equinor/eit-web-ar/docs/notes.md

 * Does not seem feasable with only a normal smartphone camera.
 * Although the feasability can be tested by buying an IR pen and painting a marker, filming the marker it with a smartphone, and seeing if the marker can be seen/recognized in normal fashion.

+## Image tracking for large scale objects
+Tested image-tracking for large scale objects.
+Used photo of building as a symbol and experimented with displaying different models.

+* Photos are easy to turn into markers.
+Buildings works OK, but a change in the lightning from weather will affect the performance.
+* Models are placed with an offset to the marker at a really small scale.
+So adjusting scaling and positioning is a must.
+This is very hard to get right.
+* The model is lagging if moving the camera.

+Conclusion:
+Image tracking is not really that good.
+Neither for big or small objects.
+Both marker-based and location-based (gps) works much better.